 - Select the source range E4:G4 in the source box.

-- Therefore, a Data Validation list will appear.
+- A Data Validation list will appear.

 Step 3: Insert the XLOOKUP function